-45. Paragraph 5 of Article 12A should be amended as follows:
+15.19 Paragraph 5 of Article 12 should be amended as follows:

-5. For the purposes of this Article, subject to paragraph 6, fees for technical services shall be deemed to arise in a Contracting State if the payer is a resident of that State or if the person paying the fees, whether that person is a resident of a Contracting State or not, has in a Contracting State a permanent establishment or a fixed base in connection with which the obligation to pay the fees was incurred, and such fees are borne by the permanent establishment or fixed base.
+5. Royalties shall be deemed to arise in a Contracting State when the payer is a resident of that State.
+Where, however, the person paying the royalties, whether he is a resident of a Contracting State or not, has in a Contracting State a permanent establishment-or a fixed base in connection with which the liability to pay the royalties was incurred, and such royalties are borne by such permanent establishment-or fixed base, then such royalties shall be deemed to arise in the State in which the permanent establishment-or fixed base is situated.

-46. Paragraph 6 of Article 12A should be amended as follows:
+15.20 Paragraph 2 of Article 13 should be amended as follows: